f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 Viewing Logs from the API
 --------------------------

+TBD

 TCPDUMP
 =======

-You can use the **tcpdump** utility on the VELOS system to capture traffic in chassis partitions.
+You can use the **tcpdump** utility to capture traffic at the F5OS layer.
 The captured traffic can be saved as a file and analyzed to help troubleshoot network issues.

 When you use the tcpdump utility to capture traffic on a VELOS system, traffic is captured based on the chassis partition in which the command was run.
 Only the traffic that occurs on that chassis partition is captured.
 This includes traffic traversing the front panel ports on the chassis blades in the chassis partition as well as backplane traffic for the chassis partition.